Dual-Function Keys

 • VirtualBox unfocuses the Virtual Machine when Right Control is released

-Due to these interactions, only the Left Shift and Left Control pending MODs are enabled by default.
+Due to these interactions, only Left Shift and Left Control pending MODs are enabled by default.
 If your requirements differ or if you use your mouse with your left hand, you can adjust this setting in the System Layer.

 Opposite MODs as TAPs